Master Z: Ip Man Legacy poster

 The inciting incident occurs at 14 minutes when Tin Chi witnesses Kwan's men harassing Julia and Nana.
 When they pursue the women into an alley and violence becomes imminent, Tin Chi is forced to intervene, revealing his martial arts abilities and setting him on a collision course with the criminal underworld..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to When Kwan's thugs threaten the Bar Street merchants and specifically target Tin Chi's grocery store with his son inside, Tin Chi makes the active choice to fight back and protect his community rather than flee or submit.
+This demonstrates the protagonist's commitment to When Kwan's thugs threaten the Bar Street merchants and specifically target Tin Chi's grocery store with his son inside, Tin Chi makes the active choice to fight back and protect his community rather than flee or submit.
 He commits to standing against the criminal syndicate., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Tin Chi confronts and defeats Kwan in a dramatic rooftop battle, seemingly breaking the criminal organization's grip on Bar Street.
+The analysis reveals that this crucial beat Tin Chi confronts and defeats Kwan in a dramatic rooftop battle, seemingly breaking the criminal organization's grip on Bar Street.
 This false victory makes it appear he has won, but it only enrages Owen Davidson who now views Tin Chi as a personal enemy requiring complete destruction., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 80 minutes (75% through) represents the emotional nadir.
 Here, Owen's men kidnap Tin Chi's son and Julia.
 Fu is severely beaten.
 Owen sets fire to Bar Street, destroying homes and businesses.
 Tin Chi is captured and beaten, seemingly powerless to protect anyone he cares about.
-The whiff of death is literal as the community he tried to save burns around him., shows the protagonist at their lowest point.
+The whiff of death is literal as the community he tried to save burns around him., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Michelle Davidson, disgusted by her brother's cruelty, provides Tin Chi with information about where his son and Julia are being held.
 Tin Chi synthesizes his martial arts mastery with his newfound purpose - he is not just a fighter but a protector.
 He rises to confront Owen one final time., demonstrating the transformation achieved throughout the journey.